varnish/Varnish-Book/varnish_book.rst

 .. container:: handout

-   Varnish' shared memory log is used to log most data.
+   Varnish' SHared Memory LOG (SHMLOG) is used to log most data.
    It's sometimes called a `shm-log`, and operates on a circular buffer.

    ..
 I/O operations

-   There's not much you have to do with the shared memory log, except ensure that it does not cause I/O operations.
+   There is not much you have to do with the SHMLOG, except ensure that it does not cause I/O operations.
-   You can avoid I/O by mounting the shared memory log as a temporary file storage (`tmpfs`).
+   You can avoid I/O by mounting the SHMLOG as a temporary file storage (`tmpfs`).
    This is typically configured in ``/etc/fstab``, and the `shm-log` is normally kept under ``/var/lib/varnish/`` or equivalent locations.
    You need to restart ``varnishd`` after mounting it as `tmpfs`.

    .. no persistent

-   The shared memory log is not persistent.
+   The SHMLOG is not persistent.
    You can issue ``varnishlog -d`` to see old log entries.
-   The typical size of the shared memory log is 80MB.
+   The typical size of the SHMLOG is 80MB.
    All the content under ``/var/lib/varnish/`` directory is safe to delete.

    .. warning::